cdelorme/static/readme.md

 Single page output will combine all files in the input path into a single output; something akin to a "book".
 When this flag is selected the full table of contents is listed first; depth is applied based on the folder layout, and in the order which it was parsed.

-By default the application assumes absolute path starting at the parent directory.
-The relative links option is for multi-page output (it is ignored when run in single-page mode) and will provide relative links to files and folders, including full paths (ex. it will not assume `/` points to `/index.html` and will fully generate the appropriate path).
+By default the application will assume absolute paths starting at the `output` directory.
+If you use the `relative` flag it will use relative-path file names and rely on a depth parameter in the template.

 If run within a repository it will attempt to grab the short-hash from git as a version, otherwise it will use a unix timestamp.

-In a github fashion it assumes `readme.html` as the primary index; it will automatically prepend a table of contents to the `readme.md` or `index.md` files if either exists, otherwise it will create an `index.html` with just the relative files.
+It assumes the index will match `index.html`.
+If no match is found no table of contents are created, and no references to that folders contents will be created, even if it contains markdown files.

 For multiple page generation it utilizies concurrency.  _When run in single-page mode it cannot build concurrently._